hackedpassword/Z2/README.md

 The initial aesthetics are intact.
 All places, power-ups, bonuses, etc are as-is in a very detailed interpretation of the original Zelda game.
 Converting from square tiles to hex tiles is challenging, but the challenge was met!

 The map was built with purists in mind.
 Take Maze Island for instance.
-At the scale of square-hex conversion, I dare you to find a better tile conversion.
-Nerds may apply!
+I'm constantly looking for accuracy tweaks.
+Hey, there's one now!

 Bringing Unciv elements to Z2 was interesting.
 I have managed to effectively crossover both games.
 More work is needed, especially once improvements are created.